Disability Tax Credit for Seniors Canada 2026

 The Disability Tax Credit is available to Canadians of all ages.
 There is no minimum or maximum age.
 Children under 18 receive a child supplement; working-age adults 18-64 may also qualify for the new Canada Disability Benefit; and seniors 65+ qualify on the same functional criteria as anyone else.

-Many seniors are eligible but never apply, often because they assume the DTC is only for working-age people or for severely disabled children.
-Retroactive claims (up to 10 years back) can result in substantial refunds for seniors who qualified for years but did not claim.
+Many seniors may be eligible but never apply, often because they assume the DTC is only for working-age people or for severely disabled children.
+Retroactive claims (up to 10 years back) may result in a tax refund or adjustment when CRA approves prior years and tax was payable.

 Common Senior Conditions That Qualify